 I am a philosopher at the Norwegian University of Life Sciences (NMBU), working in philosophy of science and medicine.
 I lead the Centre for Applied Philosophy of Science (NMBU CAPS), together with Yevgeniya Tomkiv.
-My expertise is in the philosophy of causation, complexity, probability and risk, and other philosophical biases in science that influence choice of theory, method, policy and practice.
+My expertise is in the philosophy of causality, complexity, probability and risk, and other philosophical biases in science that influence choice of theory, method, policy and practice.
 I use Twitter for professional networking.
 I love experimenting in my teaching and I made a syllabus in podcast episodes for my Introduction to Philosophy class, to reduce screen time when teaching went digital.
 I have written about my experience with teaching during the pandemic for Daily Nous.

 I am interested in Responsible Research and Innovation and have served as member of the NMBU research ethics committee since 2014 and the National Research Ethics Committees of Norway since 2017.
-From August 2020 I lead the NMBU Research Ethics Forum.
+From August 2022 I lead the NMBU Research Ethics Forum.
 I have committed to the Philosophers for Sustainability pledge.